Skip to main content

 // message is "3 times 2.5 is 7.5"

 Logic Explanation: String interpolation uses the backslash and parentheses syntax \(...).
-This is more intuitive and strongly typed than traditional format strings.
+This is more intuitive and strongly typed compared to traditional format strings.

 #